Imperial Theatre (Augusta, Georgia): The Wells Becomes The Imperial

-Due to the decline of the downtown area, the Imperial continued as a film theatre until it closed in 1981.
-In 1985 it was recognized for its architectural significance and reopened as a performing arts venue with the help of local performing arts groups like the Augusta Ballet and the Augusta Players.
+Due to the decline of the downtown area, the Imperial continued as a film theater until it closed in 1981.
+In 1985, it was recognized for its architectural significance and reopened as a performing arts venue with the help of local performing arts groups like the Augusta Ballet and the Augusta Players.

-Today the Imperial Theatre is a vibrant arena for entertainment, with a full season of musicals, dance, concerts, comedy and more.
+Today, the Imperial Theatre is a vibrant arena for entertainment, with a full season of musicals, dance, concerts, comedy and more.
 It is noted in the National Register as critical to the character of the Broad Street Historic District.
-Currently, the Imperial is the only operating historic theatre in Augusta, connecting artists and patrons by providing superb entertainment in a gracious and historic setting.
-Today, the Imperial is still the home for the Augusta Ballet, the Augusta Players, as well as the Morris Museum of Art's Southern Soul + Song Series, Storyland Theatre, Dance Augusta, Columbia County Ballet, Ed Turner and the Number 9 Band, Westobou Festival events and the Poison Peach Film Festival.
+Currently, the Imperial is the only operating historic theater in Augusta.
+The Imperial hosts for the Augusta Ballet, the Augusta Players, as well as the Morris Museum of Art's Southern Soul + Song Series, Storyland Theatre, Dance Augusta, Columbia County Ballet, Ed Turner and the Number 9 Band, Westobou Festival events and the Poison Peach Film Festival.

-Celebrity at the theatre

-Although it is a certainty that a large number of celebrities of the day must have graced the stage of the theatre, only a few are documented in the Imperial Theatre's archives.
-Among the earliest recorded appearances was the visit of Charlie Chaplin, who appeared at the theatre on April 18, 1918, selling Liberty war bonds.
+Among the earliest recorded appearances was the visit of Charlie Chaplin, who appeared at the theater on April 18, 1918, selling Liberty war bonds.

 Included in this bill of fare was Leo Carrillo, who later became the Cisco Kid's partner, Pancho; and the famous ballet dancer Anna Pavlova.